Global route / Europe

 Even in cloud, the Channel crossing is often clear at altitude; watch for the shipping lane density below.

-What is the best side of plane for London to Paris?
+What is the best side for London to Paris?